-- 2 degrees-of-freedom (DOF) of invariance (transl. only) (3 if scale is also counted) - We will now add invariance to image rotations and view changes.
+- 2 degrees-of-freedom (DOF) of invariance (transl. only) (3 if scale is also counted)

+- What about image rotations?

+- What about view changes?

-- In general, the local invariant feature approach can be described as three steps: - Detection: Use a detector to find a local, canonical frame (a coordinate system)
+- In general, the local invariant feature approach can be described as three steps: - Detection: Use a detector to find a local, canonical frame (coordinate system)

-- In general, the local invariant feature approach can be described as three steps: - Detection: Use a detector to find a local, canonical frame (a coordinate system) - Description: Compute a descriptor, by sampling the image in the canonical frame
+- In general, the local invariant feature approach can be described as three steps: - Detection: Use a detector to find a local, canonical frame (coordinate system) - Description: Compute a descriptor, by sampling the image in the canonical frame

-- In general, the local invariant feature approach can be described as three steps: - Detection: Use a detector to find a local, canonical frame (a coordinate system) - Description: Compute a descriptor, by sampling the image in the canonical frame - Matching: Find correspondences, by comparing descriptors from two images
+- In general, the local invariant feature approach can be described as three steps: - Detection: Use a detector to find a local, canonical frame (coordinate system) - Description: Compute a descriptor, by sampling the image in the canonical frame - Matching: Find correspondences, by comparing descriptors from two images